bluesky66-dev/kibana/x-pack/plugins/stack_alerts/README.md

 # stack_alerts plugin

-This plugin provides alertTypes shipped with Kibana for use with the [the alerts plugin](../alerts/README.md).
+This plugin provides alertTypes shipped with HyperSec Kibana for use with the [the alerts plugin](../alerts/README.md).
 When enabled, it will register the alertTypes by the Stack in the alerting plugin, register associated HTTP routes, etc.